A Conversation with Ned Zeman, author of The Rules of the Tunnel: My Brief Period of Madness

 Ned Zeman’s career was thriving as writer and editor at Vanity Fair.
 He had profiled people from all walks of life including the likes of Julia Roberts, Jennifer Lopez and others.
-But at the age of 32, anxiety and depression began to take over his life and had severe consequences.
+But at the age of 32, anxiety and depression took hold of his life.

-Zeman bounced from therapist to therapist, medication to medication and hospital to hospital without finding any success.
-It was eventually recommended that he try electroconvulsive therapy.
+Bouncing from therapist to therapist, medication to medication and hospital to hospital without finding any success, he found himself staring down electroconvulsive therapy as a final resort.

-By the time it was over, Zeman had lost almost two years’ worth of memories.
+By the time it was over, Zeman had lost almost two years of his memories.

 Through The Rules of the Tunnel, Zeman chronicles the lives of some of individuals he has profiled, individuals he thought once wholly different from himself, but now who have begun to show similarities with him in a life affected by mental illness.

-Zeman’s memoir is different from many others.
-It’s abrasive, sometimes even crass.
+Zeman’s memoir is different than many others.
+It’s abrasive; some might even call it crass.
+It’s cutthroat and doesn’t shy away from any topic.
 But it’s real.
-It’s cutthroat and doesn’t shy away from any topic.
-Zeman writes as he sees and feels.